 The amount of torque on offer actually lifts the body of this 300kg car so it feels as though you’re flying rather than rolling.
 Turn the wheel and the i-ROAD swoops from side to side with a smooth and delicate motion.
 As you slow down, the rear steering quickens up so you have to get used to turning the wheel less for squeezing through traffic.

 “It takes a while to become accustomed to the way it works,” says Akihiro Yanaka, the lead engineer behind this project, “but anyone who has ridden a scooter gets used to it very quickly.”

-a drive, and returned saying: “So that’s why everyone comes back with a smile on their face.”
+This tandem two-seater puts a smile on your face like few other cars – even our Japanese translator begged fora drive, and returned saying: “So that’s why everyone comes back with a smile on their face.”
 It goes into limited production next year ahead of field tests at Toyota City near Nagoya in Japan and Grenoble in France.

 You’ll be able to make a booking to hire an i-ROAD using your smartphone or laptop, and charges for a typical five-mile journey will be about £4.
 Safety is largely down to the vehicle’s low speed and manoeuvrability at the moment, although Kanaka admits that for production Toyota will need to look at a more crashworthy structure and stronger doors, as well as full weather sealing.

 No prices have been revealed yet, but the i-ROAD isn’t expected to be especially cheap.
 We reckon it’ll cost at least £10,000 – that compares to £7,000 for a Renault Twizy and £6,000 for a three-wheeled Piaggio MP3 scooter.